LoRA Users Beware: A Few Spurious Tokens Can Manipulate Your Finetuned Model: Appendix

 Each model was fine-tuned using LoRA with ranks of 1, 16, 32, and 64, on frozen pretrained weights.
 Training hyperparameters were scaled to model size: smaller models (under 1B parameters) used a per-device batch size of 16, 500 training steps, weight decay of $1e^{-5}$, and a learning rate of $1e^{-4}$, while larger models used a per-device batch size ranging from 2 to 14 to accommodate memory constraints and dataset sizes.
-These different batch sizes sometimes changed the amount of time steps the model was trained for but we took this as a good opportunity, allowing us to test different time steps as well.
+They were all trained until convergence, so the number of training steps differed.

 All experiments were conducted using eight NVIDIA A100 GPUs, some having 40GB and other 80GB of memory.